-“Have/Hold,” “A Movement Of One,” and “Earth Exit” are on view November 2-29, 2019 at NIAD Art Center’s galleries, 551 23rd Street in Richmond.
+“Have/Hold,” “A Kind Of Movement,” and “Earth Exit” are on view November 2-29, 2019 at NIAD Art Center’s galleries, 551 23rd Street in Richmond.
 Opening reception is Saturday, November 9 from 1:00 to 4:00 pm.
 At this Opening reception we will be offering a “Back Patch Workshop,” a free event.
+Jason Boyce will be providing the DJ set.
 Thirsty Thursday is Thursday, November 21 from 4:00 to 7:00 pm.

 Have/Hold, Organized By Julia Schwartz